 The fluctuations that started on March 27th is yet to stabilize, and more and more webmasters are taking it to forums after their website traffic got hit.

-The latest tweak has come as a double blow for a few websites as they lost the traffic and organic ranking twice on the same month.
+The latest tweak has come as a double blow for a few websites as they lost the traffic and organic ranking twice in the same month.

 Google Officially Calls March Broad Core Algorithm Update as “March 2019 Core Update”

-As I mentioned in my earlier update, Google representatives have a history of snubbing the names given by the SEOs for their Algorithm Updates.
+As I mentioned in my earlier update, Google representatives have a history of snubbing the names given by SEOs for their Algorithm Updates.

 Usually, their criticism ends without attributing any names to the update but it seems like Google is now easing its muscles and giving official names to their updates.